PowerDNS/pdns/pdns/recursordist/docs/changelog/pre-4.0.rst

    Implement minimum-ttl-override config setting, plus runtime configurability via 'rec\_control set-minimum-ttl'.
 -  Lots of work on the JSON API, which is exposed via Aki Tuomi's 'yahttp'.
-Massive thanks to Christian Hofstaedtler for delivering this exciting new functionality.
+Massive thanks to Chris Hofstaedtler for delivering this exciting new functionality.
 Documentation & demo forthcoming, but code to use it is available `on
    GitHub <https://github.com/powerdns/pdnscontrol>`__.